SEAGas pipeline

 The SEA Gas pipeline (South East Australia Gas pipeline) is a 687 km natural gas pipeline from the Iona Gas Plant near Port Campbell in Victoria to the Pelican Point Power Station at Port Adelaide.
 It connects Adelaide's gas supply to sources from Victoria's Otway Basin, thus increasing the security of natural gas supply to Adelaide.
-The pipeline is owned and operated by South East Australia Gas Pty Ltd who are owned in a 50-50 partnership by APA Group (Australia) and the Retail Employees Superannuation Trust.
+The pipeline is owned and operated by South East Australia Gas Pty Ltd, a 50-50 partnership between APA and Rest Super.

 Route and branches

 The main pipeline is 680 km from the Minerva gas processing plant at Port Campbell in Victoria to the Pelican Point Power Station in northwestern Adelaide.
 There are two compressors on the route.
 The Miakite compressor at Grassdale in Victoria, and the Coomandook compressor in South Australia are connected by two 14 in pipes.
 The rest of the pipeline is a single 18 in pipe.
 This central section has offtakes at Poolaijelo and Naracoorte.
 There are also offtakes to Jervois and the Cavan Meter Station.
 The pipeline now supplies not just the Pelican Point power station on Le Fevre Peninsula, but also both Torrens Island Power Station and Quarantine Power Station on Torrens Island east of the peninsula.
 At the supply end of the pipeline, there is an 18 in lateral that connects Lochard Energy's Iona Gas Plant and Beach Energy's Otway Gas Plant to the main pipeline and a 14 in bidirectional connection between the Minerva Gas Plant and the Victorian gas transmission network.

 The offtake at Poolaijelo is the South East South Australia pipeline owned by APA.
 It supplies Epic Energy's South East Pipeline System at the Katnook processing plant southwest of Penola.
 The SEAGas gas replaces gas from the depleted Katnook Gas Field.
 It supplies Mount Gambier and Snuggery near Millicent as well as towns along the way and the Ladbroke Grove Power Station.